2019 NFL season: Off-season

+Baltimore Ravens: General manager; Ozzie Newsome; Eric DeCosta; Retired; The Ravens announced on February 2, 2018, that Newsome would retire after 16 years as the team's GM and that Eric DeCosta, most recently the Ravens' assistant GM, would succeed Newsome.
+Newsome was the first African American to occupy the GM position in the NFL.

+Oakland Raiders: Reggie McKenzie; Shaun Herock; Mike Mayock; Fired; McKenzie was fired on December 10, 2018, after six-plus seasons as Raiders' GM.
+Herock, team's director of college scouting, served as the Raiders' interim GM until the team settled on a full-time replacement.
+Mayock had previously been a television commentator for the past 26 seasons and has never held a front office position.

+New York Jets: Mike Maccagnan; Adam Gase; Joe Douglas; Maccagnan was fired on May 15, 2019, after four seasons; vice president of player personnel Brian Heimerdinger was also dismissed.
+Head coach Adam Gase was named interim GM.
+Douglas was named the new GM on June 7, 2019.

+Houston Texans: Brian Gaine; by committee; Gaine was unexpectedly fired on June 7, 2019, after only one season and returned to his previous position with the Buffalo Bills.
+The Texans have not replaced Gaine; instead, the team has divided the general manager role among several of the team's executives.

 Stadiums

 Rams' and Chargers' new stadium

 This was the third and final season for the Los Angeles Chargers at Dignity Health Sports Park and the fourth and final season for the Los Angeles Rams at Los Angeles Memorial Coliseum.
 Both teams moved to SoFi Stadium in Inglewood, California, starting in 2020.

 Bills' potential for relocation

 A buyout window in the Buffalo Bills' lease on New Era Field opened after the 2019 season.
 The window allowed the team to cancel its lease on the stadium for a $28 million fee and relocate.
 If the Bills chose not to exercise the buyout window, they will not be allowed to relocate until after the 2022 season, when the current lease expires.
 The Bills chose not to exercise the buyout.